-COURSE DESCRIPTION TITLE Art & Design Career Skills DESCRIPTION This course allows students to explore and perfect skills in various art media, use professional quality art materials, work on Macintosh computers and tablets, and learn the Adobe Creative Suite programs including Photoshop, Illustrator and InDesign.
+COURSE TITLE DESCRIPTION Art & Design Career Skills This course allows students to explore and perfect skills in various art media, use professional quality art materials, work on Macintosh computers and tablets, and learn the Adobe Creative Suite programs including Photoshop, Illustrator, and InDesign.
 Students will attend trips to art exhibitions and performances, design firms and school of art tours.
-Students will research various post-secondary programs and careers in commercial art and design, which may include animation, digital art, fashion design, graphic design, interior design, photography, printmaking, visual art and more.
+Students will art and design, which may include animation, digital art, fashion design, graphic design, interior design, photography, printmaking, visual art and more.
 Designers working in the industry, as well as representatives from post-secondary institutions will visit the classroom to consult with students.
-Students will create a resume, assemble a professional portfolio and attend a portfolio review in preparation for college admissions and internships.
+Students will create a resume, assemble a professional portfolio, and attend a portfolio review in preparation for college admissions and internships.
 This class may be taken for multiple years.
-Potential for articulated credits with Baker College, Davenport University, Ferris State University, Kalamazoo Valley Community College 2nd World Language Credit 3rd Science Credit 4th Related Math and Visual Performing & Applied Arts Credit This is an Early/Middle College eligible program.
-Media Production This course is ideal for students who want to learn how to create media content using visual, audio, graphic and storytelling production techniques for internet, podcasting, television, film, and radio.
-Students will gain work experience in such skills as video editing, audio production, video composition, graphic composition, effective communication and more.
+Potential for articulated credits with Davenport University, Ferris State University, Kalamazoo Valley Community College 2nd World Language Credit 3rd Science Credit 4th Related Math Visual Performing & Applied Arts Credit This is an Early/Middle College eligible program.
+Media Production This course is ideal for students who want to learn how to create media content using visual, audio, graphic and storytelling production techniques for internet, podcasting, television, and film.
+Students will gain work experience in such skills as video editing, audio production, video composition, graphic design, effective communication and more.
 This class provides students with the opportunity to enter local and national competitions as well as airing student work on Public Media Network stations.
-Potential for articulated credits with Davenport University, Kalamazoo Valley Community College 2nd World Language Credit 3rd Science Credit Visual Performing & Applied Arts Credit
+Potential for articulated credits with Kalamazoo Valley Community College 2nd World Language Credit 3rd Science Credit 4th Related Math Credit Visual Performing & Applied Arts Credit